freeDSP/freeDSPx-AMP-x2/README.md

 # freeDSPx-AMP-I2S

-WORK IN PROGRESS - DO NOT BUILT!
+WORK IN PROGRESS - DO NOT BUILD!

 MAIN COORDINATOR: [ssMMnn](https://github.com/ssMMnn)